-- Purpose: the clip is a required reading and to be used in teaching in a course that is regularly offered at the institution.
+- Purpose: the clip is a required reading and will be used in teaching a course that is regularly offered at the institution.

 - Access: access is restricted (with a password) to students in that specific course (e.g. Blackboard) and access to the file is protected on a library controlled server or storage solution.

 - Amount: the clip is not a significant part or portion of the movie that would negate the need for a normal person to buy / watch a DVD or streaming version of the whole movie.

 - Market Effect: the DVD has been lawfully acquired by the library or faculty member.

 - DMCA Technology Restrictions: the CSS (Content Scrambling System) of the DVD has not been bypassed or circumvented in order to make a digital copy of a clip of the DVD.

 Overall, you will want to run these scenarios through the fair use checklists, such as the one offered by the University of Minnesota Libraries.
 Because these qualifications are so rigorous, you may want to try finding a streaming copy of the content first or to consult with Marian Taliaferro or Georgie Donovan before agreeing to create digital clips.

 See UT Austin’s Copyright Crash Course (https://guides.lib.utexas.edu/c.php?g=494169&p=3381727) or Indiana University’s Copyright Program (https://libraries.indiana.edu/services/copyright-program) for copyright basics or to answer common questions about copyright issues related to e-reserves.